teri-lynn/teri-lynn.github.com/_posts/2012-01-22-hit-the-snow.md

 ### Skating

-Frozen ponds, backyard rinks, or city-built pads…find one, and lace up!
+Frozen ponds, backyard rinks, or city-built pads; find one, and lace up!
 Play some hockey, or just go for a skate!

 ### Tobogganing / Tubing